christiannwamba/herm-workshop/content/06-schdeuling-posts/61-scheduled-post-table.md

 ## Exercise 2: Set user permissions

-To allow a user access to the new table created, we need to grant the user role permission to the table.
-To add this permission, go to the **Data** page, choose _scheduled_post_ table and click the **Permissions** tab.
+To allow user access to the new table created, we need to grant the user role permission to the table.
+To add this permission, go to the **Data** page, choose the **scheduled_post** table and click the **Permissions** tab.

 **Task 1: Allow row insert**
 On the permissions tab, select the **insert** cell for the user role.
 Under **Row insert permissions** select **With custom check**.
 We'll add a custom check similar to that we set up on the other tables, the custom check will allow users access **scheduled_posts** created by them.